acmsigsoft/EmpiricalStandards/docs/DataScience.md

 # Data Science
 <standard name="Data Science">

-_Studies that analyze software engineering phenomena or artifacts using data-centric analysis methods such as machine learning or other computational intelligence appraches as well as search-based approaches_ <!--Add ref in footnote: https://cacm.acm.org/magazines/2013/12/169933-data-science-and-prediction/fulltext -->
+Studies that analyze software engineering phenomena or artifacts using data-centric analysis methods such as machine learning or other computational intelligence appraches as well as search-based approaches<sup>[9](#myfootnote9)</sup> <!--Add ref in footnote: https://cacm.acm.org/magazines/2013/12/169933-data-science-and-prediction/fulltext -->

 ## Application